-For organizations to share data with HIN under this use case scenario, the organization undergoes two onboarding processes simultaneously.
+For organizations to share data with MiHIN under this use case scenario, the organization undergoes two onboarding processes simultaneously.
 The two onboarding processes are legal onboarding and technical connectivity onboarding.
-These may occur in parallel - i.e. the organization can review and complete legal agreements with HIN while simultaneously establishing and testing technical connectivity.
-To initiate these two parallel onboarding processes, notify HIN via http://mihin.org/requesthelp/.
+These may occur in parallel - i.e. the organization can review and complete legal agreements with MiHIN while simultaneously establishing a Secure File Transfer Protocol (SFTP) account.
+To initiate these two parallel onboarding processes, notify MiHIN via http://mihin.org/requesthelp/.